sjurlohne/FolderMonitor3.0-Release/README.md

 **Automatically move files from one folder to another as soon as they appear**

-Folder Monitor 3.0 is a native macOS application built with SwiftUI that watches a folder and automatically moves files to a destination folder when they appear.
+Folder Monitor 3.0 is a native macOS application that watches a folder and automatically moves files to a destination folder when they appear.
 Perfect for organizing downloads, processing files, or automating file workflows.

 ## 🚀 Quick Start